Nonexistence of quantum black and white hole horizons in an improved dynamic approach: B ohmer-Vandersloot Model

-On the other hand, from Fig. \ref{m1p250T03} (d) we can see that the geometric radius $r = \sqrt{p_c}$ is monotonically and exponentially increasing.
-As a result, the metric coefficient $B \equiv g_{xx}$ [cf. Eq.(\ref{metrics})] decreases exponentially, but never be zero precisely for any given finite time $T$, as shown by Fig. \ref{m1p250T03} (f).
-In addition, the lapse function square $A \equiv N^2$ is also oscillating with a similar period as that of $p_b$, but after each circle of oscillations it is getting larger and larger [cf. Fig. \ref{m1p250T03} (e)].
+On the other hand, from Fig. \ref{m1p250T03} (d), we can see that the geometric radius $r = \sqrt{p_c}$ is exponentially increasing.
+As a result, the metric coefficient $g_{xx}$ decreases exponentially, but never be zero precisely at any given (finite) time $T$, as shown in Fig. \ref{m1p250T03} (f).
+In addition, the square of the lapse function $N^2$ is also oscillating with a similar period as that of $p_b$, but after each circle of oscillations, it becomes increasingly larger [cf. Fig. \ref{m1p250T03} (e)].
 However, it always remains finite.
-Moreover, in Fig. \ref{m1p250T03} (g) we also plot out the Kretchmann scalar $K(T)$ together with its classical counterpart $K^{\text{GR}}(T) \equiv 48m^2/p_c^3$, from which we can see clearly that the quantum geometric effects indeed become very large near the location of the classical black hole horizon $T \simeq \ln(2m)$.
-This deviation lasts for a quite while [$T \in (T_H, 160)$ for $m = \ell_{pl}$], but finally $K(T)$ will be decreasing as $p_c^{-3}$, the same as $K^{\text{GR}}(T)$, that is, $K(T) \simeq K_0/p_c^3$, as $T \gg 1$.
-However, now we always have $K_0 > 48 m^2$.
+Moreover, in Fig. \ref{m1p250T03} (g), we plot the Kretchmann scalar $K(T)$ together with its classical counterpart $K^{\rm{GR}}(T) \equiv 48m^2/p_c^3$, from which we can clearly see that the quantum geometric effects indeed become very large near the classical black hole horizon $T \simeq T^{\rm{GR}}_H$.
+This deviation lasts for quite a while, $T \in \left(T^{\rm{GR}}_H, 160\right)$ for $m = \ell_{pl}$.